guilimao/py_agent/README.md

 ## Overview

-PyAgent is a Python implementation of a command-line LLM (Large Language Model) agent, inspired by Thorsten Ball's [How to Build an Agent](https://ampcode.com/how-to-build-an-agent).
+PyAgent is a Python implementation of a command-line LLM (Large Language Model) agent.
 This project demonstrates how to build an interactive agent that can process natural language commands and perform various tasks.

 ## Features